dunglas/doctrine-json-odm/README.md

 When the object will be hydrated, the JSON content of this column is transformed back to its original values, thanks again to the Symfony Serializer.
-All PHP objects and structures will be preserved (if you use Symfony >= 3.1, see thr FAQ).
+All PHP objects and structures will be preserved (if you use Symfony >= 3.1, see the FAQ).

 You can store any type of (serializable) PHP data structures in properties mapped using the `json_document` type.